-for a detailed budget), the UMass College of Social & Behavioral Sciences (SBS) and the International Programs are pleased to announce a new study abroad opportunity at the University of Cape Town (UCT) in South Africa.
-This seven-week program will earn you a semester's worth of UMass credits (13-15) in disciplines such as Political Science, History, Economics, and Sociology.
+For thousands less than the cost of being on campus for a semester, the UMass College of Social & Behavioral Sciences (SBS) and the International Programs Office are pleased to announce the 2019 University of Cape Town (UCT) and UMass Summer School in South Africa.
+This seven-week program will earn you a semester's worth of UMass credits (12-potentially 14) in disciplines such as Political Science, History, Communication, and Sociology.
 Courses will be taught by both UMass and UCT professors.

 UCT is a comprehensive, public university offering a full range of undergraduate and postgraduate programs.
 It has six faculties (Commerce, Engineering and the Built Environment, Health Sciences, Humanities, Law and Science).
 UCT is internationally recognized as Africa's leading research university, a position confirmed by independent peer review.